-An Example : A person works part-time from Wednesday to Friday .
-A Public holiday falls on a Tuesday (i.e Christmas Day 2018) – the worker should receive one-fifth of their normal weekly pay for that day OR they should get the equivalent amount of time off.
-Your employer can decide which option to give you.
+receive one-fifth of their normal weekly pay for the public holiday OR they shouldget the equivalent amount of time off.
+The employer can decide which option to give you.

 If an employee ceases to be employed during the week ending on the day before a public holiday, having worked during the 4 weeks preceding that week, he/she is entitled to receive pay for the public holiday.